SIU Edwardsville Cougars: Men's

 National Soccer Hall of Fame coach Bob Guelker came to SIUE in 1966 to start the men's soccer program.
 He had previously also begun the program at St. Louis University, where his teams won 5 NCAA titles, including the very first in 1959.
 As coach of the Cougars, he led them for 19 seasons, compiling a record of 216–67–21 and winning the very first Division II title in 1972 and the Division I championship in 1979 in their 14 NCAA tournament appearances.

 Coach Guelker was succeeded by Ed Huneke, who remained for 22 seasons, building a record of 251–155–34 with 7 NCAA tourney appearances.

 In the mid-1990s SIUE had reluctantly moved from Division I to Division II, yet the move heralded a return to the NCAAs, including 3 Semifinals and a Division II runner-up finish.
 From 2007 through 2013, the program was headed by Kevin Kalish, who led it back into Division I, including competition in the Missouri Valley Conference.

 On December 6, 2013, Scott Donnelly, Associate Head Coach since 2012, was named as the Cougars' fourth head coach.
 After leading the Cougars to an undefeated spring exhibition season, it was announced less than three weeks before the start of the 2014 regular season that Donnelly had been recruited away to a position with the U.S. Soccer Federation.
 He was replaced by seventh year goalkeepers coach Brian Jones and first year assistant coach David Korn, who were named co-head coaches.
-After a rough start to the season, the Cougars finished the MVC regular season as the runnerup to Missouri State.
+After a rough start to the season, the Cougars finished the MVC regular season as the runner-up to Missouri State.
 They then beat Bradley and Missouri State in the MVC Tournament, for the school's first MVC title and a spot in the NCAA Division I Men's Soccer Championship for the first time since 1982 and advanced to the second round.

 Through 50 seasons, the men's teams have a record of 546–286–82.

 Following a nationwide search by a committee that had former head coaches Kevin Kalish and David Korn as consultants, on January 27, 2015 Mario Sanchez, the associate head coach of the Louisville Cardinals was introduced as the Cougars fifth head coach.

 It was announced on June 2, 2017, that the Cougars' men's soccer and wrestling teams would become an affiliate member of the Mid-American Conference beginning in the 2018 season.{ On June 8, it was announced that the soccer team would make the move for the 2017 season.